mridulk97/mridulk97.github.io/_pages/about.md

 A little about me: I am a Computer Engineering Master’s student at [Virginia Tech](https://cs.vt.edu) and I am currently working as a Graduate Research Assistant at the Science-guided Machine Learning Lab under the guidance of my advisor [Dr. Anuj Karpatne](https://people.cs.vt.edu/karpatne/).
 Previously, I had completed my Bachelor’s from Delhi Technological University, India in Electrical Engineering and later worked as a Software Engineer at Fractal Analytics and a Quantitative Trading startup (Theremi.ai) before finally joining VT.

 My research interest since undergrad has been in Machine Learning.
 While I explored multiple diverse areas in ML during my undergrad, at the Vision and AI Lab (VAL) at IISc Bangalore, I focused on Computer Vision.
-My current research interests include Multi-modal learning, using text, graphs, and science to Computer Vision.
-Moreover, I am also interested in ML research in Biology.
+My current research interests include Multi-modal learning, using text, graphs, or science with Computer Vision models.
+Moreover, I am also interested in AI for Science.
 I'm also a part of the [Imageomics Institue](https://imageomics.osu.edu/) funded by NSF.

 Apart from academia, I love playing Basketball and going for hikes.
 I also love playing drums, always open for a jam session!